Ocean color: Applications

 Ocean Color Radiometry and its derived products are also seen as fundamental Essential Climate Variables as defined by the Global Climate Observing System.
 Ocean color datasets provide the only global synoptic perspective of primary production in the oceans, giving insight into the role of the world's oceans in the global carbon cycle.
 Ocean color data helps researchers map information relevant to society, such as water quality, hazards to human health like harmful algal blooms, bathymetry, and primary production and habitat types affecting commercially-important fisheries.

 Chlorophyll as a proxy for phytoplankton

 The most widely used piece of information from ocean color remote sensing is satellite-derived chlorophyll-a concentration.
 Researchers calculate satellite-derived chlorophyll-a concentration from space based on the central premise that the more phytoplankton is in the water, the greener it is.

 Phytoplankton are microscopic algae, marine primary producers that turn sunlight into chemical energy that supports the ocean food web.
-Like plants on land, phytoplankton create oxygen for other life on earth.
-Ocean color remote sensing ever since the launch of SeaWiFS in 1997 has allowed scientists to map phytoplankton – and thus model primary production - throughout the world’s oceans over many decades, marking a major advance in our knowledge of the earth system.
+Like plants on land, phytoplankton create oxygen for other life on Earth.
+Ocean color remote sensing ever since the launch of SeaWiFS in 1997 has allowed scientists to map phytoplankton – and thus model primary production - throughout the world's oceans over many decades, marking a major advance in knowledge of the Earth system.